 Australia responded well.
 Bobby Simpson, Colin McDonald and Benaud all went past 70, and despite the spinners Lance Gibbs and Garry Sobers sharing 8 wickets between themselves (Gibbs took 5 wickets including the first hat-trick against Australia in the 20th century), they managed to score 366, thanks to a defiant ninth-wicket partnership of 85 between Benaud and debutant Des Hoare.
-They scored 366.
+They brought the deficit down to 27.

 After a solid start from Conrad Hunte and Cammie Smith, West Indies accelerated in their second innings.
 Kanhai thwarted the inexperienced Australian seamers.
 Kanhai scored another hundred — 115 — and the other two heroes of the first innings, Worrell and Alexander, did encores with 53 and an unbeaten 87 respectively.
 West Indies declared at 432 for 6 on the fourth afternoon, leaving Australia to score 460 in 120 eight-ball overs.